studentIvan/RDMT/readme.txt

 RDMT Perl Server

 About:
-Crossplatform and asyncronous rdmt-server helps you to monitor database queries and other load.
+Crossplatform and asynchronous rdmt-server helps you to monitor database queries and other load.

 Installation:
 1. Install EV, IO::Socket, Config::IniFiles modules for perl: